Hello. My name's Clair. I am a poet and storyteller.

 In 2015/16 I wrote a one-woman poetry-play, directed by Olivier award-winner Guy Masterson, called Chopping Chillies and took it to the Edinburgh Fringe where it played as part of the Assembly Festival.
 Thanks to some very good media reviews and audience reactions in 2017, I took Chillies on a 20-date tour around the UK.
 It's been wonderful; a real dream come true.

-Chillies will be touring in 2018 too, so if you'd like to come watch, check out the Chopping Chillies Tour page up top for dates.
+Chillies will be touring until summer 2018, so if you'd like to come watch, check out the Chopping Chillies Tour page up top for dates.
 And if you'd like to book the show, just get in touch via the contact page.

-I am currently writing two new poetry-plays, Feather Fell (working title) and One Man and His Dogs (also a working title) which I plan to take to the Edinburgh Festival in 2018.
+I am currently writing two new poetry-plays, Feather Fell (working title) and One Man and His Dogs (also a working title) and a new play about sex robots called A Kink in the Machine.
 And together with Guy Masterson, I am co-writing the screenplay of Chillies.

 When I am not performing or writing poems or running poetry workshops, I work as a freelance copywriter.